Eth007/CTF-Writeups/UIUCTF 2021/baby_python_fixed/README.md

 Seems pretty minimal.
 We can see that the challenge checks our input to see if there is any whitespace or lowercase letters, then `exec()`s it if there are none.

 The filter is pretty easy to work around, if you know one quirk about python.
-Python will unicode normalize keywords in code before running, so `𝔭𝔯𝔦𝔫𝔱("Hello World!")` is actually equivalent to `print("Hello World!")` We can leverate this to access arbituary keywords.
+Python will unicode normalize keywords in code before running, so `𝔭𝔯𝔦𝔫𝔱("Hello World!")` is actually equivalent to `print("Hello World!")` We can leverate this to access arbituary keywords. (you can use a site such as https://lingojam.com/FancyTextGenerator to get the fancy text)

 However, we also need to access strings, such as "os" and "sh", which will not be unicode normalized.
 Luckily, uppercase letters are not blacklisted so we are able to get lowercase strings with `"OS".lower()`.